Zinnar/o.nuchicornis/README.md

 # o.nuchicornis
-#Trying to get all of the scripts for this paper in one place, so collaboration is easier!Testing from my local computer
+#Trying to get all of the scripts for this paper in one place, so collaboration is easier!